The Difference Between Good Writers & Bad Writers

 They’re resigned to the fact that first drafts suck and that the true mark of a champion is a commitment to the craft.
 It’s not about writing in spurts of inspiration.
 It’s about doing the work, day-in and day-out.

-Good writers can do this because they believe in what they’re doing.
+Good writers can do this, because they believe in what they’re doing.
 They understand this is more than a profession or hobby.
-It’s a calling, a true vocation.
+It’s a calling, a vocation.

 How to be different

-I meet a lot of people who are decent writers but think they’re great.
-I used to be one of them.
+A lot of decent writers think they’re great.
+I used to be one of those people.
 Stubborn and pig-headed, I didn’t want to change.
 I didn’t want to grow.
-I wasn’t that good.
+But I wasn’t that good.

 A good writer is humble.
-Regardless of skill, he is committed to seeing the writing process through to completion.
-No matter how grueling or hard, he will write.
-And he will get better.
+Regardless of skill, she is committed to seeing the writing process through to completion.
+No matter how grueling or hard, she will write.
+And she will get better.

 Make a choice

 Choose to be different.
 Keep going when others do not.
-Go the extra mile that most won’t go.
+Go the extra mile that most will not take.
 Be amazing by persevering.

 Take the crap job that pays nothing.
 Offer to be someone’s understudy or apprentice.
 Put the hours in, pay your dues.
 It will pay off.
 But you will have to work.